 All projects affecting navigable and protected waters in Washington state, as defined by the federal government, are subject to Section 401 water quality certification.
 These waters include coastal and marine environments, rivers, streams, lakes, and wetlands.
 This provides a strong opportunity to protect and enhance water quality, aquatic species and habitats, water resources, coastal resources, floodplains, and other environmental elements.
 This process excludes hydropower and NPDES-related projects.

-EPA and tribal governments use National Pollutant Discharge Elimination System (NPDES) permits ensure water quality and to limit the quantity of wastewater and stormwater discharge into surface waters like rivers, lakes, and streams.
-We write NPDES permits for all non-federal discharges in the state, except those on federal and tribal lands.
+EPA and Tribal governments use National Pollutant Discharge Elimination System (NPDES) permits to ensure water quality and to limit the quantity of wastewater and stormwater discharge into surface waters like rivers, lakes, and streams.
+We write NPDES permits for all non-federal discharges in the state, except those on federal and Tribal lands.

 Washington state defines state waters separate from the federal government.
-Projects affecting state waters that do not fall under the federal jurisdiction of "waters of the United States" are not subject to federal 401 water quality certification.
+Projects affecting state waters that don't fall under the federal jurisdiction of "waters of the United States" are not subject to federal 401 water quality certification.
 However, they are still subject to applicable state water quality and environmental protection laws.
-This may include ponds, wetlands, ephemeral streams, etc. that do not meet the definition of "waters of the United States."
+This may include ponds, wetlands, and ephemeral streams, etc. that don't meet the definition of "waters of the United States."

 Recent Section 401 decisions and public notices

 All public notices for Section 401 water quality certification and our recent decisions are listed in our reporting databases.
-Information about for notable Section 401 submissions and decisions are also detailed below.
+Information for notable Section 401 submissions and decisions also are detailed below.

 Notable 401 decisions and requests

-In January 2022, EPA released for public comment two more NPDES water quality permits to authorize discharges from the Grand Coulee Dam and Chief Joseph Dam.
-Ecology submitted the 401 certifications with conditions for Grand Coulee Dam and Chief Joseph Dam on September 30, 2022.
-Read the 401 certifications:
+In January 2022, EPA released for public comment two more draft NPDES water quality permits to authorize discharges from the Grand Coulee Dam and Chief Joseph Dam.
+We submitted the 401 certifications with conditions for Grand Coulee Dam and Chief Joseph Dam on Sept.
+30, 2022.
+EPA has not yet issued the final Grand Coulee Dam or Chief Joseph Dam permits.

 To stay up to date on this and other Water Quality news please sign up for our email list.